MicrosoftEdge/WebView2Feedback/specs/MultiProfile.md

-Although you can make your WebView2s use different user data directories to achieve data separation, in such way you'll have to be running multiple browser instances (each including a browser process and a bunch of child processes), which means much more consumption for system resources including memory, CPU footprint, disk space etc. so it is not desirable.
+Although you can make your WebView2s use different user data directories to achieve data separation, in such way you'll have to be running multiple browser instances (each including a browser process and a bunch of child processes), which means much more consumption for system resources including memory, CPU footprint, disk space (profiles under a single user data directory share several types of data, such as compiled shaders cached for a Skia GrContext and safebrowsing data) etc. so it is not desirable.

 With all above, we're adding these new APIs to support multiple profiles, so that you can have multiple WebView2s running with separate profiles under a single user data directory (i.e. a single